yufeng97/COMP90024-CCC-notes/README.md

 - > [2015 Q3] A) _SOAP is dead; ReST is the future!_ Explain this statement with regards to Representational State Transfer (ReST) based web services compared to Simple Object Access Protocol (SOAP)-based web services for implementing service-oriented architectures.
 [5]

     - above
-- > [2016 Q4] A) Representational State Transfer (ReST) based web services are often used for creating Resourceoriented Architectures (ROA) whilst Simple Object Access Protocol (SOAP)-based web services are often used to implement Service-oriented Architectures (SOA).
-Discuss the similarities and differences between a ROA and a SOA.
+- > [2016 Q4] A) Representational State Transfer (ReST) based web services are often used for creating Resource Oriented Architectures (ROA) whilst Simple Object Access Protocol (SOAP)-based web services are often used to implement Service-oriented Architectures (SOA).
+Discuss the similarities and **differences between a ROA and a SOA**.
 [3]

     - similar
         - Much of the philosophy behind SOA applies to ROA,
             - Standardized service contract